The information below is correct as of April 6, 2012 when legislation changed in relation to Tenancy Deposits. To see the full changes click here.

 |Pay online with a credit/debit card||Free access to ADR (Alternative dispute resolution)|

-The Tenancy Deposit Scheme is an insurance backed deposit protection and dispute resolution service run by the Dispute Service and builds on a scheme that has been running since 2003.
-The scheme allows landlords and agents to hold onto deposits.
+The Tenancy Deposit Scheme offers insurance backed and custodial deposit protection schemes and a dispute resolution service, built on The Dispute Service organisation that has been running since 2003.
+The insured scheme allows landlords and agents to hold onto deposits.
 There is an annual fee per property for landlords and a one off annual fee for letting agents.
 It is really a scheme for agents.

 For further information on The Tenancy Deposit Scheme (TDS) or to register/submit a deposit, click here

 The Deposit Protection Scheme is managed by Computershare.
 This is a Custodial Scheme in which you hand your entire deposit over, there is no charge to landlords as the scheme is funded by the interest earned from the deposits held in the scheme.
 DPS, since April 2013, now offer an insurance backed deposit protection service.

 For further information on the Deposit Protection Scheme (DPS) or to register/submit a deposit click here.

 Capita, a new scheme from April 2013, operates an insurance backed deposit protection service.
 It also deals with any disputes which arise.
 This scheme allows landlords and agents to hold on to their deposits.
 There is a membership fee and a fee payable for registering each deposit.